dattv/ML-DL-Lecture-Notes/DeepLearning.md

 * [example12](https://github.com/dattv/ML-DL-Lecture-Notes/blob/master/DeepLearning/example12.py) How to save and load weights in npz format

+* [example13](https://github.com/dattv/ML-DL-Lecture-Notes/blob/master/DeepLearning/example13.py) How to save and load weights in npz format (more complexity)
 ## Detecting objects in an image
 ### Dataset
 1. [ImageNet]()